webix-hub/gitbook-webix-jet/chapter3.md

 ##Asynchronous UI loading

 Sometimes we can include data used in a view directly in the view description.
 In such a case we deal with the so-called "hardcoded" values.
-For example, we on a start page have a chart and need to define the colors of its lines, specified in the *series* parameter:
+For example, we have a chart on the start page and need to define the colors of its lines, specified in the *series* parameter:

 ```js
 //views/start.js